 Christianity, if false, is of no importance, and if true, of infinite importance.
 The only thing it cannot be is moderately important.

 The Christmas story may read like a fable, but it has often been said that truth is stranger than fiction.
-The story's Author is none other than Omnipotent God, who created and upholds the billions of galaxies in our universe.
+The story's Author, Omnipotent God, created and upholds the billions of galaxies in our universe.

 The words of C. S. Lewis provoke the reader to assess the validity of the Christian faith and its crucial message, which first echoed in the Judean hills.
 We are challenged to apply the message personally to our lives by seeking forgiveness and salvation from the living Christ.